sanketio/world-clocks/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'Clocks'
+2. Search for 'World Clocks'
-3. Activate Clocks plugin from your Plugins page.
+3. Activate World Clocks plugin from your Plugins page.

 = From WordPress.org =

-1. Download Clocks.
+1. Download World Clocks plugin zip file.
 2. Upload the 'world-clocks.zip' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate Clocks plugin from your Plugins page.
+3. Activate World Clocks plugin from your Plugins page.

 == Changelog ==